In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

 Not to mention that Google makes it hard.
 Facebook makes it hard.
 All of these different social media platforms make it so hard as well.

 So all of this to say that it’s not you, it’s what you’re trying to do is actually a lot more difficult than people make it out to be.
 And when I talk about “difficult”, I am not talking about like solving complex math equations or algorithms.
-I’m talking about difficult in the sense that it’s psychologically challenging.
+I’m talking about the difficulty in the sense that it’s psychologically challenging.
 It’s so hard not to get frustrated and give up in this in this space.

 The Morning that Inspired this Rant – I Mean Reflection